Bodywork Therapy Program

 How much can I make after I graduate?

-The range of pay for spa practitioners can range significantly depending on your place of work and experience.
-As a starting wage, graduates can expect to make an average of $30 per 60 minute massage + gratuities.
-However, this will vary depending on the city, spa, or resort.
+The range of pay for bodywork therapists will vary significantly depending on your place of work and experience.
+As a starting wage at a local day spa, graduates can expect to make an average of $35 per 60 minute massage + gratuities while a starting wage at heliski lodge will start at $55 per 60 minute massage.
+Variations occur based on the property, its location and its sector in the spa industry.

 Where do students work after they graduate?